 - Weave in all ends.

-- Weave the belt through every other loop around the middle of the coverup at the waist height you like!
+- Weave the belt through every other loop around the middle of the coverup at the height you like!

 - Try on the cover-up and flaunt your gorgeous body!